Aharoni-Lab/labki-packs-tools/README.md

 - Fetches `manifest.yml` from the default content URL
 - Displays the pack tree on `Special:LabkiPackManager`
-- On import, fetches `pack.yml` for selected packs and pulls each file listed in `pages:`
+- On import, resolves `packs.*.pages[]` titles to files via `pages` registry and saves content as the canonical title
 - Directly saves content to wiki pages (no XML imports)

 Configuration keys (in `LocalSettings.php` via the extension):